Vietnamese Yogurt (Mom’s Sữa Chua / Da Ua Recipe)

 How to Serve Vietnamese Yogurt

-• Fruit Salad: Pair it with tropical fruits to create Vietnamese Fruit Salad (Hoa Quả Dầm).
+Fruit Salad: Pair it with tropical fruits for a vibrant Vietnamese fruit salad (hoa quả dầm).

-• Iced Yogurt Smoothie (Sữa Chua Đá): Blend the yogurt with your favorite fruit, ice, and a little extra condensed milk.
+Iced Yogurt Smoothie (Sữa Chua Đá): Blend it with fruit, ice, and a splash of condensed milk.

 Thanks a bunch for giving my recipe a shot!
 If you enjoyed it, I’d truly appreciate a 5-star 🌟🌟🌟🌟🌟 rating or a comment to let me know your thoughts.